Audrey Hunt, author of "Anyone Can Sing," teaches us how to choose the right song for our voices.

 Key Points to Remember

-The point is - the easier the song is to sing, the better you are going to sound.
+The point is: the easier the song is to sing, the better you will sound.
 This is especially true when you're in the beginning stages of developing your voice.
 Be open to learning all you can about how the voice works by studying with a qualified instructor.
 Proper vocal technique will set your voice free.
 The more you learn, the better you'll sound.
-Once you master good, solid vocal technique you may branch out into more challenging pieces.
+Once you master good, solid vocal technique, you may branch out into more challenging pieces.